 The charm of going on a day trip to Dordrecht

-There are gorgeous canals and step-gabled architecture, beautiful people buzzing by on bicycles, outdoor squares (Schefferslein and Grote Markt, among other convivial spots) where flutjes of beer and plates of bitterballen await, as well as the usual touristy streets.
+There are gorgeous canals and step-gabled architecture, beautiful people buzzing by on bicycles, outdoor squares (Schefferslein and Grote Markt, among other convivial spots) where fluitjes of beer and plates of bitterballen await, as well as the usual touristy streets.

 But the mystical Dordrecht is also drenched in history!
 Plus, its quaint harbour-like layout and its position on the banks of the huge Oude Maas river make it truly outstanding.

 The history of Dordrecht

 Dordrecht is ancient.
 It’s one of the oldest river towns in the Netherlands, in fact.
 Claiming a critically strategic geographic position where several smaller rivers converge into one giant one, the town emerged centuries ago as a major trading centre and commercial hot spot.

 In 1572, at the beginning of the Eighty Years’ War (the Dutch war of independence from occupying Spain), it was in Dordrecht where political, military, and ruling class leaders from all over the Netherlands met to declare independence.

 War and future independence were sparked here.
 For Americans, it would be like the signing of the Declaration of Independence in 1776 in Philadelphia, when the newly formed United States declared itself free from England.
 Here, in Dordrecht, a similar political event unfolded, more than 200 years earlier.

-To get a sense of Dordrecht’s past, check out the anonymously painted ‘St. Elizabeth’s Day Flood’ in the Rijksmuseum.
+To get a sense of Dordrecht’s past, check out the anonymously painted “St. Elizabeth’s Day Flood” in the Rijksmuseum.
 It’s an amazing painting depicting the tragic events of 1421 when the dykes in the surrounding countryside were breached and 22 villages were swept away in the flooding.

 For a modern visitor to Dordrecht, the town is easy to walk around.
 Unlike Rotterdam or Amsterdam, it’s so small you can hardly get lost.
 Keep wandering around and when you get to the river, turn around.

 The walk into the town centre is very short and fast.
 Make sure you stop by at the VVV (tourist information centre) on your way to grab a free map of the town or buy tickets to the museum here.
 The ladies behind the desk might be the most friendly Dutch people anywhere!

 Then, after getting oriented, head for the Visbrug — the landmark bridge over the Wijnhaven canal at the foot of the Stadhuis.
-Note the two lion sculptures in repose guarding the magnificence of the environment.
+Note the two lion sculptures in repose, guarding the magnificence of the environment.

 It is an elegant old church with a small almost hidden doorway leading to Het Hof, a gorgeous hideaway spot of tranquillity where you can almost sense the ghosts of important town citizens strolling around conducting business deals and gossiping about ships and commerce.

 Take a seat on one of the promenade benches and enjoy the views.
 You’ll see pleasure boats bobbing out on the water.
 Perhaps even a huge commercial tanker drifting by like a whale!

-There are plenty of museums to visit on your day trip to Dordrecht
+Museums to visit on your day trip to Dordrecht

-However, you’ll still want to devote at least solid two hours to exploring the important classic art and rotating modern art exhibits, with a stop at a nice gift shop and a typical café inside.
+However, you’ll still want to devote at least solid two hours to exploring the important classic art and rotating modern art exhibits, with a stop at the nice gift shop and typical café inside.

 I also made time for a quick visit to the Museum 1940-1945.
 It depicts the Nazi occupation of Dordrecht, the subsequent Dutch resistance movement, and the story of World War II in the southern region of the Netherlands during a very dark period of history.

 I asked about a film, and the next thing I knew, they had set up a TV monitor and placed old VCR tapes on for me to watch.
 Dordrecht is truly a great small town for an authentic Dutch experience.

-Editor’s Note: This article was originally published in June 2018, and was fully updated in June 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in June 2018, and was fully updated in March 2023 for your reading pleasure.